 Dear Friends of Hallie Q. Brown Community Center,

 Hallie's Heroes certainly has their work cut out for them, and that's why we need you on the team!
-Join us on March 1, 2014 as we kick off the March Campaign with some fun games and activities for the kids like cape and masking making stations, Superhero Jeopardy and "Be A Hero" photo booth.
-Most importantly, you can pick up a Hallie's Heroes March Campaign Action Kit that will have everything you need to start a food drive or just collect donations at your home, school, organization or office.
+Join us by signing up a team for the March Campaign by visiting the Hallie's Heroes website.
+Then join us on April 12 for HungerCon, our capstone to the March Campaign with some fun games and activities for the kids like cape and masking making stations, Superhero Jeopardy and "Be A Hero" photo booth.
+Most importantly, we'll have the results of the March Campaign.

 85 Years Ago...

 As with the Civil Rights movement, community leaders and organizations were coming together in order to address the issues of the day and bring about change that would lead to lasting social impact.
 That impact, Hallie Q. Brown Community Center, which connected community members to necessary resources and provided a gathering place and in fact a living repository of history for the African American community.

 Do you remember 553 Aurora?
 Do the names Oatmeal Hill and Cornmeal Valley spark memories?
 When you hear the names Janabelle Taylor, Sylvia Carty and Dorothea Burns, can you not help but smile?
 If so, then you understand the necessity and role of Hallie Q. Brown.

 To celebrate our 85th year, we are putting together a program to celebrate our history as was as launch our new program to help alumni connect back to the Center, relive the memories and get back in touch with old friends.
 We want you to be involved with your pictures, your stories and yourselves.

 The theme has been chosen of the Roaring Twenties!

 Watch our website for more information or sign up for our e-Newsletter to get the latest information and find out how you can be involved.
 Just click the link here to submit your email and get all the latest information straight to your inbox and remember those Hallie Days of yesteryear.